Return to Koh Chang Beaches

 Southern End

-Further south still, the road takes you past the soi leading down to The Dewa, Vayna Boutique and Emerald Cove, with Sale e Pepe, the Italian restaurant on the corner.
+Further south still, the road takes you past the soi leading down to once open Dinso Resort (the former Emerald Cove), The Dewa, Vayna Boutique, with Sale e Pepe, the Italian restaurant on the corner.
 Next door to them, The Splash, with its huge feature swimming pool and multiple water slides, is hard to miss.

 Magic Resort and the street side motel, Golden House lead onto Choc Dee Resort on the final curve as Klong Prao Beach morphs into Kai Bae Beach.
 Opposite them, Hua Pla Mor Fai is another good seafood diner and KDC (Koh Chang Dental Clinic) has its latest home.
 Kachapol Hotel, Jungle View Bungalows and a couple of beer bars, Suzy and Lion, complete the set.